fpassow/world_data/owid_covid/queries_and_results.md

 |Japan               |2022|March    |212                  |
 |Chile               |2022|May      |208                  |

+### Vaccination Drives Over Time: Large Countries
+In calendar order, display all countries+months with at least one person in every five getting a vaccination during that month, but only showing countries with population of ten million or more.

 ```
--- As above, only showing countries with population of ten million or more.
 SELECT [Location], [Year], [MonthName], round([MonthlyNewVacPerThousand], 0) AS [JabsPerThousandPeople]
 FROM #monthly_vac
 WHERE ([MonthlyNewVacPerThousand] >= 200) AND ([MonthlyPopulation] > 10000000)